-What are payroll deductions, and what do they mean for your business?
+What are payroll deductions, and what do they mean for your restaurant business?
 As a business owner in Canada, running your business as your own boss could entail challenges, especially if you are trying to manage everything on your own.
 So is crucial to have systems in place to manage payroll deductions regularly.

 Once you've set up your business, hired qualified employees, your responsibility is to pay them promptly and appropriately.
 But that is just one of your expected responsibilities.
 You still have other essential things to worry about as a business owner in Canada.